Meridian-Knowledge-Solutions/fedramp_20x_public_submission_live/3PAO-Fortreum/Tools/ksi-command-validation-reference.md

 ### **KSI-MLA-03: Rapidly detect and remediate or mitigate vulnerabilities**

-**Security Objective**: Comprehensive vulnerability detection and response with enterprise-grade automated remediation
+**Security Objective**: Comprehensive vulnerability detection and response with enterprise-grade automated remediation.
+This KSI supersedes KSI-MLA-04 and KSI-MLA-06 by providing a holistic validation of the entire vulnerability management lifecycle from detection through remediation.

 | Command | Technical Justification | Coverage Area |
 |---------|------------------------|---------------|